rsrinidhi/DataViz/README.md

-# README.md
+# About it?
+This is a tutorial on how to visualise the financial transaction of any department in the University of Arizona.
+The visualisation is created in Tableau Public software.
+In order to visualise the transactions, input data has to be imported in Tableau.
+This input data has to be filtered prior to the import.
+A java program filters the transaction data and creates a new file with the relevant transactions.

 #About the Java program
 The Java program "FilterText.java" takes the transaction .csv file as argument.
-It selects the fields "Account Number", "Account Type", "Object Code", "Object Code Name", "Transaction Date" and "Current month actuals" from the input file and creates a new file, "Results.csv" with the selected fields.
+It selects the fields "Account Number", "Account Type", "Object Code", "Object Code Name", "Transaction Date" and "Current month actuals" from the input file and creates a new file, "Results.csv" with the selected fields and corresponding values.

 #How to run the Java program?
 1. Run the java program, "FilterText" from terminal using the command `java -cp .:commons-csv-1.1.jar FilterText "path/to/input/file.csv"`.
 The argument to the program is the path to the input transaction file.
 The program creates a "Results.csv" file in the same location as the input file.